anki-43/ContentManagement/README.md

 ## Techonlogies used.

-A plain CCS and HTML 5.0 is used to make this webpage.
+A plain CSS and HTML5.0 is used to make this webpage.
 Also Bootstrap5 is used for the decoration of some buttons.

 ### Code used from bootstrap
 ```Code